-Jordan has welcomed more than 650,000 Syrian refugees with open arms.
-But as refugees continue to arrive, this country with its scarce natural resources is struggling to carry the heavy burden.
-As a result, the border has tightened.
+Jordan has welcomed more than 650,000 Syrian refugees, and with its scarce natural resources, is struggling to carry the heavy burden of hosting such an inflated population.
 Dwindling funds and support from foreign governments has led to a dangerous lack of life-saving services.
 Some refugees feel they have little choice but to return to the dangers of Syria or risk migrating overseas.

 WHAT WE DO

 Health Care – A network of trained community health volunteers visit refugees in their homes and promote good health, hygiene, and nutrition practices among refugees.
 We also increase access and strengthen support services for trauma victims and women and girls affected by gender-based violence.

 Medair also provides financial support for pregnant women to receive health care for delivery, as well as for vulnerable Syrians to receive health care for emergency surgeries and other health related issues.

 Psychosocial support – Medair runs programmes that bring groups of 12-15 Syrian refugees (women and men separately) together for 8 sessions over 12 weeks to share their experiences, address the stresses and trauma encountered while they were in Syria, and learn strategies about how to cope with their situation as a refugee.